-A journey to the heart of the desert, One night at antique Caravanserai
+A journey to the heart of the desert, One night at an antique Caravanserai

 Desert, heat, stars in the night sky, tired travelers, all the reasons for creating a masterpiece of architecture by the architects of the Safavid era.
-During the reign of Shah Abbas, the construction of public buildings expanded, Such buildings include Bridge, bathroom, school, water storage, and especially caravanserai.
+During the reign of Shah Abbas, the construction of public buildings expanded, Such buildings include bridges, bathrooms, schools, water storage, and especially caravanserai.
 The old Caravansaries have the role of today's hotels in the last 500 years.
-These places built with distinct distances from cities.
+These places are built with distinct distances from cities.

 The business groups and travelers could stay in these places.

 The Caravansaries had two specifications:

 - A place for accommodation with high artistic value.

 - An important role

 Caravansaries due to their environmental requirements and their social necessity have found a position beyond a stopover or a home.
 Also, it changed to a place for the interaction and excellence of thoughts, the exchange, and contrast between the customs and traditions of different nations.
 This important function of the caravansaries has had a tremendous effect on the lives of the Iranian people.
 Zeyn ol Din caravanserai is one of 999 such inns that were built by

 The caravanserai is situated on the Silk Road which was, until 1500, the main trade route between Europe and Asia.
 The caravanserai is a two-storied structure, square in plan, with a 16-sided courtyard and a water pool.
 Only two caravanserais have been built with this shape.
 This caravanserai has renovated by original decorating and was given the UNESCO award for a best-renovated building in 2006.